Probing the partition function for temperature-dependent potentials with nested sampling: Lennard-Jones clusters

 \subsection{13-atom Neon cluster Ne$_{13}$}

 We now turn to the 13-atom Neon cluster Ne$_{13}$.
-This example was previously studied in other works such as Refs. \cite{frantsuzov_quantum_2004, predescu_heat_2003, calvo_quantum_2001} using different sampling schemes (Gaussian wave-packet Monte Carlo \cite{frantsuzov_quantum_2004}, path-integral Monte-Carlo \cite{predescu_heat_2003} and the use of effective potentials and the harmonic superposition approximation \cite{calvo_quantum_2001}).
-We therefore compare our results using nested sampling with those obtained by Refs. \cite{frantsuzov_quantum_2004, predescu_heat_2003}: indeed, both use the same implementation of the Lennard-Jones potential.
+This example was previously studied in other works such as Refs. \onlinecite{frantsuzov_quantum_2004, predescu_heat_2003, calvo_quantum_2001} using different sampling schemes (Gaussian wave-packet Monte Carlo \cite{frantsuzov_quantum_2004}, path-integral Monte-Carlo \cite{predescu_heat_2003} and the use of effective potentials and the harmonic superposition approximation \cite{calvo_quantum_2001}).
+We therefore compare our results using nested sampling with those obtained by Refs. \onlinecite{frantsuzov_quantum_2004, predescu_heat_2003}: indeed, both use the same implementation of the Lennard-Jones potential.